 Documents to download

-In a Defra press release published on 16 December 2020, the Government announced that the UK will have Part 2 listed status from 1 January 2021 which means new rules will apply for pets travelling to Europe.
-The Government also stated that it is continuing to press the European Commission to secure Part 1 listed status.
+A Defra press release published on 16 December 2020, the Government announced that the EU had awarded the UK part 2 listed status for pet travel from 1 January 2021.
+This means new rules now apply for pets travelling to Europe and Northern Ireland.

 Further details of the new requirements and the different options available during the negotiation process are set out in this briefing paper.